 In a way the narrative is simple, Mac Miller was an everyman’s man: compassionate, kind, and approachable.
 But there is a much more vital piece to the puzzle that is Mac Miller—underlying all the connections he made and all the lives he touched is Mac’s music.

 Many of the night’s performers inlcuding SZA, Earl Sweatshirt, Vince Staples, Anderson .Paak, Chance the Rapper, John Mayer and more come back to the stage to watch a final video tribute to Malcolm McCormick along with his parents.

 And yet, by some standards Mac Miller was just a “rapper”.
 The label of being a rapper has meant certain things over time, but one of the things it never immediately meant was a strong grasp of musicianship and creative control the way we attach those concepts to instrumental artists like Bon Iver.
 Often, we look at rap as a game of collaboration in a way other genres aren’t—we look at Jay-Z’s discography and don’t immediately think of him as the architect of the entire soundscape, we see producers like Kanye, No I.D., or DJ Premier.
 In hip-hop there are rappers and producers, and rarely does one-person excel at both.

 Mac Miller made hip-hop, but he was more than a rapper – he was the architect and the construction worker.
-Mac is a firm member of our dual-discipline series “Beats & Bars” because he erected the structure of his music and then filled it with his own words and labor.
+Mac is a firm member of our dual-discipline series “Beats & Bars” because of his overlooked career as Larry Fisherman, erecting the structure of his music before filling it with the words that helped define a generation.